rasmhilt/Agilent-FTIR-Interferogram/README.md

 # Processing of Agilent Interferogram Data to Spectra in MATLAB
 Author: Rasmus Hiltunen <rasmus.hiltunen@uef.fi>

-Note: Tested only on Agilent Cary 620/670 microspectrometer output files in MATLAB R2023a.
+Note: Tested on Agilent Cary 620/670 output files, MATLAB R2023a.

 # About
-Simple code to load Agilent interferogram files and process them to absorption spectra.
+Code to load Agilent interferogram files and process them to absorbtion spectra.
 Works on single tile (.seq) and mosaic (.dmt) measurements.

-The codes for loading the Agilent output files heavily relies on the work by Alex Henderson (<https://github.com/AlexHenderson/agilent-ir-formats>).
+The codes for loading the Agilent output files heavily rely on the work by Alex Henderson (<https://github.com/AlexHenderson/agilent-ir-formats>).

 Special mention to Lars Yunker from the University of Victoria, Victoria, B.C., Canada (<https://github.com/larsyunker/FTIR-python-tools>).